- Published on

 - Headlamp — Deployed in-cluster for team members who prefer a web UI.
 The CNCF backing gives me confidence in its longevity.

 - Kubenav — On my phone for weekend on-call monitoring.
-Being able to check pod status from anywhere is invaluable.
+Being able to check pod status from anywhere is useful.

-If you're currently on OpenLens, here's my recommended migration:
+If you're currently on OpenLens, here's my recommended path:

 - Try Freelens first — It's the closest thing to OpenLens and requires minimal adjustment